Stuart Park

 An assessment of population growth drivers in Stuart Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Stuart Park's population was estimated at 4,424 as of August 2025.
-This reflects a growth of 323 people since the 2021 Census, which reported a population of 4,101 people.
-The increase is inferred from ABS data showing an estimated resident population of 4,420 in June 2024 and four additional validated addresses since the Census date.
-This results in a population density ratio of 2,681 persons per square kilometer, placing Stuart Park in the upper quartile nationally according to AreaSearch assessments.
-The area's 7.9% growth rate since the census is within 0.7 percentage points of its SA3 area (8.6%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 75.3% of overall population gains during recent periods in Stuart Park.
+Stuart Park's population is 4,424 as of November 2025.
+This reflects a growth of 323 people since the 2021 Census, which reported a population of 4,101.
+The change was inferred from ABS estimated resident population of 4,420 in June 2024 and four additional validated addresses since the Census date.
+This results in a density ratio of 2,681 persons per square kilometer, placing Stuart Park in the upper quartile nationally according to AreaSearch assessments.
+The area's 7.9% growth since census is close to its SA3 area's growth rate of 8.7%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 75.3% of overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and applies growth rates by age cohort to areas not covered by this data, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on projected demographic shifts, Stuart Park is expected to have above median population growth nationally, with an increase of 930 persons to 2041, representing a total increase of 20.9% over the seventeen years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch applies age cohort-based growth rates from the ABS Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on projected demographic shifts, Stuart Park is expected to have above median population growth nationally, with an increase of 930 persons by 2041 and a total increase of 20.9% over the 17 years.

 Frequently Asked Questions - Population